MicrosoftDocs/azure-docs/articles/lab-services/how-to-request-capacity-increase.md

 ### Determine the regions for your labs
 Azure Lab Services resources can exist in many regions.
 You can choose to deploy resources in multiple regions close to your students.
 For more information about Azure regions, how they relate to global geographies, and which services are available in each region, see [Azure global infrastructure](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/).

-### Locate and copy lab plan or lab account resource ID
+### Locate and copy lab plan resource ID
+Complete this step if you want to extend a lab plan in the updated version of Lab Services (August 2022).

-To add extra capacity to an existing lab, you must specify the lab's resource ID when you make the request.
+To add extra capacity to an existing lab plan, you must specify the lab plan resource ID when you make the request.

-Use the following steps to locate and copy the resource ID so that you can paste it into your support request.
+Use the following steps to locate and copy the lab plan resource ID so that you can paste it into your support request.
-1. In the [Azure portal](https://portal.azure.com), navigate to the lab plan or lab account you want to add cores to.
+1. In the [Azure portal](https://portal.azure.com), navigate to the lab plan to which you want to add cores.

 1. Under Settings, select Properties, and then copy the **Resource ID**.
     :::image type="content" source="./media/how-to-request-capacity-increase/resource-id.png" alt-text="Screenshot showing the lab plan properties with resource ID highlighted.":::

-1. Paste the Resource ID into a document for safekeeping; you'll need it to complete the support request.
+1. Paste the resource ID into a document for safekeeping; you'll need it to complete the support request.

 ## Start a new support request
 You can follow these steps to request a limit increase: